 Why Does No Contact Work To Get Your Ex Back?

-Of course, there are no guarantees you will get your ex back, even with the no contact technique.
+Of course, there are no guarantees you will get your ex back, even with the indefinite no-contact technique.

-However, going no-contact or radio silent is the only thing to do if you want your ex back.
+However, going no-contact while suffering breakup grief is the only thing to do if you want your ex back.
 Why?
 Because the alternative is chasing your ex, ultimately away, or being friend-zoned.
 Both not good outcomes for you.